JGI-Bioinformatics/jaws/test/integration/deploy/README.md

 * profile-jgi.json: for deploying  JAWS central on LabIT svm.

-* profile-cori-local.json: for deploying all JAWS components on cori with a separate instance.
+* profile-cori-local.json: for deploying all JAWS components on cori with a local deployment instance.

-* profile-jgi-local.json: for deploying all JAWS components on jgi with a separate instance.
+* profile-jgi-local.json: for deploying all JAWS components on jgi with a local deployment instance.

 Here, a `component` corresponds to a JAWS daemon process.
 The available components are jaws-central-rest, jaws-central-auth, jaws-central-rpc, jaws-cromwell, jaws-jtm, jaws-site-central-rpc, jaws-site-daemon, jaws-site-jtm-rpc.